ARM-software/vscode-cmsis-csolution/README.md

 Once your development environment is ready, you can clone a csolution example project, install the CMSIS-Packs required, and then start working with the example.

-Note that you can convert a Keil MDK project in `.uvprojx` format to a csolution project from the **Arm CMSIS csolution** extension as explained in this Readme.
+Note that you can convert a Keil μVision project in `.uvprojx` format to a csolution project from the **Arm CMSIS csolution** extension as explained in this Readme.

 For more information about supported hardware for CMSIS projects, go to [keil.arm.com](https://www.keil.arm.com/boards/).
 For an overview on CMSIS-Packs, go to [open-cmsis-pack.org](https://www.open-cmsis-pack.org/index.html).